AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 I had a conversation with my friend about our midterm grades.

 This photo was taken on the seashore of a resort city.
 I can see there a coast where are walking a lot of people.
 I think all of them visited the seashore to watch a beautiful sunset.
 And now night is coming, so people are going to leave the place.
 Some of them looking for seashells.

+Some people think that universities have to show a wide range of specialties instead of studying a narrow focused subject.
+I think that in our contemporary reality the quick technology growth has demonstrated that it's impossible to know very good every area.
+Also, our tools changes too fast and we can't use it all life.
+So we forced to keep a balance between it.

+When a certain person have already delved into a specific area, there are a lot of limitations that can't afford him to go ahead.
+So, a person has to read side-area books or learn something that not strongly related with his specialty.